Bard College at Simon's Rock

 - Producing educational and entertaining programs

-- Keeping other offices/departments, Administrators, and Residence Directors apprised, as appropriate, on particular issues, and seeing them through to resolution
+- Keeping the Dean of Students, Residence Directors, and other administrators apprised, as appropriate, on particular issues, and seeing them through to resolution

 - Communicating and partnering with parents to support students